sleepyfox/go-with-the-flow/README.md

     export PATH=./node_modules/.bin:$PATH

 ## Type checking
+To get a status report of what is potentially wrong with *ALL* your code, simply run:

     npm run flow

+If you want to check just a single file then you can do:

+    cat exercise_01.js | flow check-contents

 ## Running your code
 In order to run your code without transpiling you can use the babel CLI:

     babel-node exercise_01.js

+(Don't forget the PATH advice above!)

 ## Exercises
-Can be found in files exercise_01.js through exercise_01.js
+Can be found in files exercise_01.js through exercise_0?.js

 ## IDE integration
 You can add flow type-checking on save to Atom by using the 'ide-flow' plugin.